-“Winning Zealous Amplify: Environment with my film Allowed has given me more confidence” – Zillah Bowes
+“Winning Amplify has given me confidence” – Zillah Bowes Interview

 Zillah Bowes is a Wales-based filmmaker and multi-disciplinary artist who works mainly across film, photography and poetry, as well as installation and sculpture.
 Her work is often rooted in nature and frequently explores our relationship with the natural environment.